Falcon 9

 Falcon 9 is a partially reusable, two-stage-to-orbit, medium-lift launch vehicle (Note: If launched in expendable configuration, Falcon 9 has a theoretical payload capability of a heavy-lift launch vehicle) designed and manufactured in the United States by SpaceX.
-The first Falcon 9 launch was on June 4, 2010, and the first commercial resupply mission to the International Space Station (ISS) launched on October 8, 2012.
+The first Falcon 9 launch was on June 4, 2010, and the first Commercial Resupply mission to the International Space Station (ISS) launched on October 8, 2012.
 In 2020, it became the first commercial rocket to launch humans to orbit.
-The Falcon 9 has been noted for its reliability and high launch cadence, with successful launches, two in-flight failures, one partial failure and one pre-flight destruction.
-It is the most-launched American orbital rocket in history.
+With successful flights, Falcon 9 has seen the most launches among active launch vehicles; it is noted for its reliability and high launch cadence, with two in-flight failures, one partial failure and one pre-flight destruction.